Panasonic eyes $1.5 billion Olympic win with Tokyo Games infrastructure, innovations

 "Panasonic is not just a home appliance maker, we have all kinds of technologies, including ones related to social infrastructure," he added.

-Panasonic renewed its sponsorship contract with the International Olympics Committee in February, even as most of its divisions were cutting spending amid a company-wide restructuring drive to recover from net losses of 1.5 trillion yen ($14.6 billion) over the two years to March 2013.
+Panasonic renewed its sponsorship contract with the International Olympics Committee in February, even as most of its divisions were cutting spending amid a company-wide restructuring drive to recover from net losses of 1.5 trillion yen (8.7 billion pounds) over the two years to March 2013.

 The company said it expects to earn at least 150 billion yen, or $1.5 billion, from contracts related to the Games.
 The total potential revenue, including earnings from new ventures following on from the Olympics, is seven times that amount, it added.